aleksandrovadd/wolf3D/README.md

 writting in C used in [42](http://www.42.fr/).
 To learn more about minilibx see https://github.com/dannywillems/minilibx.

 To see it just run a Makefile.
-To move around th map use arrows.
+To move around th map use arrows on keyboard.

 Here are some screenshots: